Mobility scooters are a great way for seniors to get around, but safety should always come first.

 Before they can enhance your mobility scooter experience, you first need to know what these modes do.
 You also need to know how to engage and disengage these modes correctly.

 Consult your mobility scooter’s owner manual to understand its specific functions, modes, and features fully.
 The owner’s manual will tell you how to use each of these options safely.

 The outdoor world is full of variable terrain and dynamic conditions.
-In order to use your scooter safely recognizing where you should and shouldn’t operate your scooter is paramount.
+In order to use your outdoor mobility scooter safely, knowing where you should and shouldn’t operate your scooter is paramount.

 - bodies of water

 - areas full of dense undergrowth or tall grass

 - high traffic areas

 The terrain that is accessible to your scooter depends on your particular scooter’s features and all-terrain capabilities.
 Not all mobility scooters are created equal.
 This is also explained in our article on all-terrain walkers as well.
 Read your owner’s manual to understand your scooter’s capabilities and limitations when it comes to different outdoor terrain environments.